amedee/ansible-servers/roles/postfix/README.md

-# mailserver
+# postfix

-Role to configure my mailservers.
+Role to configure Postfix.

 ## Table of content